• Skip to primary navigation

 2. Add all ingredients to a high speed blender and blend until smooth and creamy.
 Taste and adjust seasoning as desired.

-3. Serve topped with more fresh herbs, olive oil, salt and pepper (or a swirl of vegan yogurt).
+3. Serve topped with more fresh herbs, olive oil, salt and pepper (or a swirl of yogurt).

 Notes